Full name

 http://www.mjz.com/directors/craig-gillespie/commercials/ameriquest-surprise-dinner/

-Ikea “Beds” / directed by Juan Cabral - beautiful and cinematic and love the VO
+Ikea “Beds” / directed by Juan Cabral - beautiful and cinematic and love the gentle VO delivering Shakespeare's "Tempest"...

 http://www.mjz.com/directors/juan-cabral/director/ikea-beds/